Trump says police chokeholds may sometimes be needed

 WASHINGTON: President Donald Trump said the controversial chokehold method used by some US police to restrain suspects should “generally” be banned, but may be needed in dangerous situations.

 He said he might make “very strong recommendations” to local authorities.
-In the interview recorded on Thursday, Trump was responding to calls from around the country for police to be stopped from applying pressure to the neck during arrests.
+In the interview recorded Thursday, Trump was responding to calls from around the country for police to be stopped from applying pressure to the neck during arrests.
 The technique can safely incapacitate, but also risks killing a suspect.
+Floyd died in Minneapolis while a police officer remained on his neck for nearly nine minutes, ignoring the dying man´s plea that he couldn´t breathe.